Borrowing Capacity Calculator -

 Our “how much can i borrow” calculator home loan provides a simplified estimate based on these principles.
 However each lender has different policies, assessment rates, and appetites for risk, which results in different borrowing capacity.

-Common mistakes to avoid with a borrow calculator
+Common mistakes to avoid with a borrowing calculator

 How to potentially improve your borrowing capacity?